1 Samuel 2:11–36 . . . Bible Study Summary with Videos and Questions

 “Priest Eli’s Two Wicked Sons”

-Following up on the first half of chapter 2 (see Week 2's summary), we'll now see how Samuel's innocence contrasts strongly with the godlessness of Eli's sons.
+Following up on the first half of chapter 2 (see our summary that highlights 1 Sam.
+1:1–2:10), we'll now see how Samuel's innocence contrasts strongly with the godlessness of Eli's sons.
 Samuel would succeed and become a channel of God's blessing, while Eli's sons would fail, become a source of frustration to Eli and the Israelites, and ultimately perish.
 Our text today sets the scene for the events in chapter 4 by contrasting the life of Samuel with the lives of Eli’s two sons, Hophni and Phinehas, sons of anarchy whom the Bible calls scoundrels (v.
 12).

 To fully grasp what's going on with the sons of Eli, we must know this about Levitical priests who had various duties.
 They were to maintain and operate the tabernacle of the Testimony.
 Their duties were extensive: to teach the people of Israel "The Law of Moses" and to judge them (Deuteronomy 17:8–13; 33:8–11).; any failure to do these things brought severe judgment upon them (Malachi 2:1–10).